Nonlinear manifestations of photon acceleration in time-dependent metasurfaces: tunable broadband harmonics generation

 \textbf{Supplementary Note 2}

 \textbf{Sample Fabrication}

 The PASIM fabrication procedure is described in the Methods section of the main text of the paper.
-In Supplementary Figure~\ref{sample}(a), the schematic of the fabrication process is illustrated.
-In Supplementary Figure~\ref{sample}(b), the choice of the sapphire substrate is justified by showing highly transparent operation for the mid-infrared radiation with $\lambda\approx3.6$~$\mu$m.
+In Supplementary Figure~\ref{sample}(a), the fabrication flow process is illustrated.
+In Supplementary Figure~\ref{sample}(b), the choice of the sapphire substrate is justified by showing high transparency for mid-infrared radiation with $\lambda\approx3.6$~$\mu$m.

 \textbf{Supplementary Note 3}

 \textbf{Nonlinear-Optical Measurements}

 In Supplementary Figure~\ref{setup_SI}, a schematic of the optical setup used for nonlinear measurements is shown.
 The Extreme Mid-IR (EMIR) optical parametric amplifier (OPA) is a homebuilt KNbO$_3$/KTA 3-crystal/3-pass OPA.
 EMIR is pumped by The Ohio State University's GRAY laser, a homebuilt 80-fs Ti:Sapphire chirped pulse amplification system with a central wavelength of 780~nm and 4 mJ/pulse.
 The repetition rate of EMIR can be varied nearly continuously between 1 and 500 Hz using an external Pockels-cell-based pulse picker.
 EMIR was used to generate 200-fs mid-IR pulses with up to 40 $\mu$J/pulse.
 The output wavelength of EMIR can be varied continuously from $\lambda=2.7$ to 4.5~$\mu$m.
 For the experiments, the MIR (idler) beam was fixed at $\lambda=3.62$~$\mu$m.
 The 780~nm NIR, MIR, and $\lambda=1$~$\mu$m (signal) output beams are separated spatially, with the 1-$\mu$m signal being dumped and 780~nm pump being retained for use in pump--probe experiments.
 The residual NIR and MIR beams are roughly collimated to a size of about 2.5~mm.
 The NIR pulses were found to have a pulse duration of $200\pm15$~fs.